gndrmnn/nodepool/doc/source/configuration.rst

 **optional**

   ``availability-zones`` (list)
-    Without it nodepool will rely on nova to schedule an availability zone.
+    Without it nodepool will fetch the list of available zones from nova.

     If it is provided the value should be a list of availability zone names.
     Nodepool will select one at random and provide that to nova.
 This should